 ZipRecruiter Estimated Monthly Cost by Plan

-Here's the pricing wrinkle most guides skip: those per-slot costs multiply fast when you're hiring for multiple roles.
-A mid-size company running five open positions on ZipRecruiter's Standard plan could pay $1,495-$1,995/month - roughly $18,000-$24,000/year - just for job distribution.
-And that's before add-ons like TrafficBoost or resume database access.
-If you're filling more than two or three roles at a time, the math starts favoring platforms with unlimited posting models or flat monthly subscriptions.
+One pricing wrinkle most guides skip: those per-slot costs multiply fast when you’re hiring for multiple roles.
+Mid-size companies running five open positions on ZipRecruiter’s Standard plan could pay $1,495-$1,995/month - roughly $18,000-$24,000/year - just for job distribution.
+And that’s before add-ons like TrafficBoost or resume database access.
+If you’re filling more than two or three roles at a time, the math starts favoring platforms with unlimited posting models or flat monthly subscriptions.

 What’s Included in Each ZipRecruiter Plan?

 All three ZipRecruiter tiers distribute your posting to 100+ job boards automatically.
-The difference between plans comes down to candidate visibility, resume access, and support level.
-Based on ZipRecruiter's support documentation, here's how the features break down:
+Differences between plans come down to candidate visibility, resume access, and support level.
+Based on ZipRecruiter’s support documentation, here’s how the features break down:

 Standard Plan (~$299-$399/mo)

-The entry-level plan covers the basics.
-Your job gets posted across 100+ job boards including Google Jobs, and ZipRecruiter's AI matching algorithm sends your listing to candidates it considers a fit.
-You get an employer dashboard with applicant tracking, basic analytics, and the ability to invite candidates to apply.
-What you don't get is access to ZipRecruiter's resume database - you can only review candidates who apply to you.
+At this tier, coverage is the basics.
+Your job gets posted across 100+ job boards including Google Jobs, and ZipRecruiter’s AI matching algorithm sends your listing to applicants it considers a fit.
+Basic analytics, applicant tracking, and candidate invite functionality come with the employer dashboard.
+What you don’t get is access to ZipRecruiter’s resume database - you can only review candidates who apply to you.

 Premium Plan (~$419-$519/mo)

 Premium adds proactive candidate discovery.
-You get access to ZipRecruiter's resume database of 43M+ profiles, with 25 resume views per month included.
-ZipRecruiter claims Premium listings get up to 6x more candidates than Standard.
-You also get enhanced visibility in search results and improved AI matching priority.
+With Premium, ZipRecruiter’s 43M-profile resume database becomes accessible - 25 views per month included.
+Listings reportedly get up to 6x more candidates than Standard.
+Enhanced visibility in search results and improved AI matching priority are included.
 Additional resume views cost approximately $1 per view beyond the 25 included.

 Pro Plan (~$719-$899/mo)